Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Discussion

-We alse evaluated interpretability by analyzing a wheat yield and hyperspectral reflectivity dataset.
+Another advantage of glfBLUP over machine learning approaches is the interpretability.
+We evaluated interpretability by analyzing a wheat yield and hyperspectral reflectivity dataset.
 We found that two of the three obtained factors were responsible for the (co)variation in reflectivities of visible and NIR light.
 Combined with the genetic correlations between these factors and yield we found a pattern similar to the NDVI which is known to be a good indicator of yield \citep{Mkhabelaetal2011}.
 As large-scale data collection becomes increasingly accessible, the complexity of datasets and the importance of understanding biological implications increases as well \citep{Danileviczetal2022}.
 Given the results obtained here, incorporating generative factor analysis in genomic prediction seems an effective way of tackling these challenges.

+Regarding factor analysis, we opted to use maximum likelihood estimation and a modified Thomson regression approach to obtain estimates of the loadings, unique variances, and factor scores \citep{Jöreskog1967, Thomson1939}.
+Other approaches based on principal component analysis exist as well \citep[e.g.,][]{Zhangetal_2022, Fanetal_2021} and may be an alternative to obtain estimates in cases where the data contains heteroskedastic noise.